DocumentationWebhook interface

 1. Set up your API key

-Reach out to techsupport@qerko.com to get access to our administration, where you can set up your testing environment along with API keys.
+Contact techsupport@qerko.com to access Qerko Administration, where you can create your sandbox environment and API keys.

-You will start implementing the API in our sandbox environment, to ensure your webhooks work correctly before full production deploy.
+Start implementing the API in the sandbox to make sure your webhooks work correctly before deploying to production.

 2. Prepare your authorization headers for sandbox